MatthewDavidBradshaw/RxMvpAndroid/CONTRIBUTING.md

 - Never start or end with a hyphen or a full stop.

 ### Tags
 Tags are used for releases only.
 Whenever a release branch is merged into master, tag the merge commit with `$variant-v$version`, where `$variant` and `$version` match the name of the release branch.
-If the branch has no `$variant` then also omit the hyphen in the tag name.
+If the branch has no `-$variant` then omit it from the tag too.

 ## Pull requests
 We reserve the right to reject any pull request that does not meet our standards.
 In particular, we will not accept pull requests that do not meet all the standards outlined in this document.